offshore

 Back to top

-Population.
-The total population of TCI is approximately 25,000, of which Grand Turk has about 6,000 and Providenciales 15,000.
+Language and population.
+The official and national language is English.
+The total population of Turks & Caicos is approximately 31,500, of which Grand Turk has about 5,000 and Providenciales 24,000.
 The indigenous population is of African origin.
-The expatriate population consists mainly of British, Irish and Commonwealth nationals, North Americans, French, Swiss, Dominicans and Haitians.
-The official language is English
+The expatriate population includes nationals of Haiti, Dominican Republic, Philippines, countries of the Caribbean and the British Commonwealth, North America, France, Italy and Switzerland.

 Back to top